Choreographer in Residence

 In November 2006, Berman and SF Ballet Principal Dancer Damian Smith premiered Possokhov’s Once More, set to the music of César Franck, for the New Century Chamber Orchestra Gala, presented at San Francisco’s Herbst Theatre.
 On Program 2 of the 2007 Repertory Season, Possokhov’s Firebird had its SF Ballet premiere.
 In addition, Possokhov collaborated with Maffre on Bitter Tears, a new work presented on the 2007 Gala.
 In February 2008, The Georgia State Ballet gave the American premiere of Possokhov’s one-act work, Sagalobeli, which was performed on the company’s first-ever American tour.
 In 2008, the Georgia State Balelt gave the American premiere of his one-act work, Sagalobeli.
 In 2008, Possokhov’s Fusion premiered as part of SF Ballet’s 75th anniversary New Works Festival, and a year later, the Company premiered Diving into the Lilacs.
 During the 2010 Repertory Season, Possokhov’s Classical Symphony debuted to critical and audience acclaim.
 Recent work includes Bells for The Joffrey Ballet, which premiered in May 2011; a pas de deux entitled Talk to Her (hable con ella) for SF Ballet’s 2011 Opening Night Gala; RAkU, which premiered on Program 2 of the 2011 Repertory Season; and an all-new production of Don Quixote for The Joffrey Ballet in fall 2011.
 In 2012, SF Ballet premiered Possokhov’s Francesca da Rimini and a year later, the Company debuted his version of The Rite of Spring.
-His next ballet for SF Ballet, Swimmer, will debut on Program 7 of the 2015 Repertory Season.
+His most recent ballet for SF Ballet, Swimmer, received audience and critical acclaim when it premiered during the 2015 Repertory Season.
 In July 2015, his full-length ballet A Hero of our Time, based on the Lermontov novel and set to music by Ilya Demutsky, debuted at the Bolshoi Ballet.

 Alan Takata-Villareal, Logistics Manager